djhmateer/djhmateer.github.io/_posts/2020-10-20-running jekyll on wsl2.md

 bundle exec jekyll serve --livereload --unpublished --incremental
 ```

-I'm running Ubuntu 18.04.5 LTS which I found out by typing this into bash:
+I'm running Ubuntu 18.04.5 LTS and 20.04.1 LTS which I found out by typing this into bash:

 ```bash
 lsb_release -a